kadirnurkovic/kadirnurkovic/README.md

 Front End Developer
 -------------------

 As a Front End Web Developer, my role is to create and implement visually appealing and user-friendly web interfaces.
-I have a strong understanding of HTML, CSS, and JavaScript, as well as frameworks like React.
+I have a strong understanding of HTML, CSS, and JavaScript, as well as framework React.
 I am responsible for designing and developing website layouts, user interfaces, and other interactive elements that enhance user engagement and experience.

 * 🌍  I'm based in Novi Pazar
 * ✉️  You can contact me at [kadirnurkovic0404@gmail.com](mailto:kadirnurkovic0404@gmail.com)